templexxx/qerl/README.md

 Qerl will:

-> 1. upload file/binary to Qiniu
-> 2. manage file/bucket
+> 1. manage file/bucket
-> 3. auth the request of upload or the callback from Qiniu
+> 2. auth the request of upload or the callback from Qiniu
-> 4. calculate qetag in parallel
+> 3. calculate qetag in parallel
-> 5. retry automatically (for some http status codes)
+> 4. retry automatically (for some http status codes)
-> 6. ...
+> 5. ...

 Build